regeda/go.fallback/README.md

   return nil
 })

-ok := p.Wait()
+ok := p.Wait() // true
-// output:
+// Output:
 // the first is good
 // the second is canceled
 ```

 ### Benchmark